-Subsequent to the acquisition date, the Company recorded a non-cash adjustment of \$173,000, relating to the reversal of excess accruals for acquisition-related expenses.
-This adjustment resulted in a reduction of goodwill.
+During the year ended December 31, 2003, the Company recorded a non-cash adjustment of \$172,000, relating to the reversal of excess accruals for acquisition-related expenses.
+Such adjustment resulted in a reduction of goodwill.
+During the six months ended June 30, 2004, the Company recorded a non-cash adjustment of \$42,000 relating to a change in estimate on abandoned leased facilities assumed during the acquisition.
+This adjustment resulted in an increase in goodwill.